Eastern Nazarene College: Massachusetts

 The Old Colony Campus (OCC) in Wollaston, as the new site on Old Colony Avenue had come to be named, was renovated as the Adams Executive Center.
 The Cecil R. Paul Center for Business was founded at the Old Colony location in 1999, and the James R. Cameron Center for History, Law, & Government was added in 2005.
 In 2001, just before the end of his second term, then-president Kent R. Hill was appointed the new Global Health Administrator for USAID.
 In 2008, ENC established satellite campuses in Boston, Brockton, Fall River, and Swansea, Massachusetts.

+Closure

+In June 2024, the college's board of trustees announced that college would close at the end of the 2024-2025 academic year and transition "into a new educational enterprise that will carry on ENC's legacy".
+They cited significant, ongoing financial challenges, attributing the financial difficulties to the “enrollment cliff", a decline in the number of graduating high school seniors seeking college opportunities.
+They also noted that the college had established "teach out" plans with three institutions: Gordon College, Mount Vernon Nazarene University, and Trevecca Nazarene University.

 College rankings

 In 2010, Eastern Nazarene College was ranked in the top tier for northern U.S. regional colleges in U.S. News & World Report's Best Colleges report.
 It was also ranked 28th overall (specifically 25th in number of graduates going on to earn PhDs and 11th in number of alumni serving in the Peace Corps, relative to college size) by the Washington Monthly College Guide for baccalaureate colleges nationally in 2010.